dobesv/dobesv.github.com/_posts/2013-02-27-1gam-feb-2013-laser-puzzle.markdown

 layout: post
 ---

+This is a prototype of a mini-game concept for a bigger game.

+How to play: rotate the pieces until the lasers reach the sensors.
+When all the sensors are activated, you win!

 For my second one game a month challenge I initially tried writing it in Lua, using Marmalade Quick.
 Then I re-wrote it using javascript and the playcraft javascript library.